Quarterly Repurchase Offer Period Open for Q4 2020

 The Fund is a closed-end “interval fund.”
 Limited liquidity is provided to shareholders only through the fund’s quarterly offers to repurchase between 5% to 25% of its outstanding shares at net asset value (subject to applicable laws and approval of the Board of Trustees).
 It is possible that a repurchase offer may be oversubscribed, with the result that shareholders may only be able to have a portion of their shares repurchased.
 There is no assurance that you will be able to redeem your shares when or in the amount that you desire.
 There is no secondary market for the fund’s shares and none is expected to develop.
 Investors should consider shares of the fund to be an illiquid investment.

-Thrivent Church Loan and Income Fund paid a capital gain distribution in December 2019.
+Thrivent Church Loan and Income Fund is expected to pay a capital gain distribution in December 2020.
 Please contact your tax advisor to review the impact of the capital gains on your situation and discuss possible strategies.
 Thrivent Financial and its representatives and employees cannot provide tax or accounting advice.

 For state income tax purposes, several states allow “pass-through” treatment of interval fund dividends derived from interest on U.S. government obligations.
 To calculate the number of dividends qualifying for pass-through treatment, multiply the amount in Box 1a of your Form 1099-DIV by the percentages that apply to your state.